-Higher interest rates contributed to a 17% rise in net interest income from the prior-year quarter.
-Combined with increases in average interest-earning assets, particularly in customer margin loans, these higher rates led to an increase of our net interest margin from 2.24% in the prior-year quarter to 2.41% in the current quarter.
+Higher average balances contributed to a 3% rise in net interest income over the prior-year quarter.
+The combined effect reduced our net interest margin from 2.41% in the prior-year quarter to 2.10% in the current quarter.

 Currency fluctuations.
 As a global electronic broker trading on exchanges around the world in multiple currencies, we are exposed to foreign currency risk.
 We actively manage this exposure by keeping our equity in proportion to a defined basket of 10 currencies we call the "GLOBAL" to diversify our risk and to align our hedging strategy with the currencies that we use in our business.
 Because we report our financial results in U.S. dollars, the change in the value of the GLOBAL versus the U.S. dollar affects our earnings.
-During the current quarter, the value of the GLOBAL, as measured in U.S. dollars, decreased 0.73% compared to its value at December 31, 2023, which had a negative impact on our comprehensive earnings for the current quarter.
-A discussion of our approach for managing foreign currency exposure is contained in Part I, Item 3 of this Quarterly Report Form 10-Q entitled "Quantitative and Qualitative Disclosures about Market Risk."
+During the current quarter, the value of the GLOBAL, as measured in U.S. dollars, increased 0.75% compared to its value at December 31, 2024, which had a positive impact on our comprehensive earnings for the current quarter.
+A discussion of our approach for managing foreign currency exposure is contained in Part I, Item 3 of this Quarterly Report on Form 10-Q entitled "Quantitative and Qualitative Disclosures about Market Risk."